Engine Cooling System

 This example shows how to model an engine cooling system with an oil cooling circuit using Simscape™ Fluids™ Thermal Liquid blocks.
-The system includes a coolant circuit and an oil cooling cicuit.
+The system includes a coolant circuit and an oil cooling circuit.
 A fixed-displacement pump drives coolant through the cooling circuit.
 The main portion of heat from the engine is absorbed by the coolant and dissipated through the radiator.
 The system temperature is regulated by the thermostat, which diverts flow to the radiator only when the temperature is above a threshold.
 The oil cooling circuit also absorbs some of the heat from the engine.
 The heat added to the oil is transferred to the coolant by the oil-coolant heat exchanger.
 The Radiator is the E-NTU Heat Exchanger (TL) block with the air-side flow controlled by physical signal inputs.
 The oil-coolant heat exchanger is the E-NTU Heat Exchanger (TL-TL) block.
 Both coolant pump and oil pump are driven by the engine speed.

 The thermal power generated by the engine is calculated as a function of the instantaneous engine speed and the engine torque.
-This power is separated in two parts going to the water and the oil circuit.
+This power is separated in two parts going to the coolant and the oil circuit.
 It is assumed that 50% of the amount of heat rejected from the engine is added to the coolant and 20% of the heat rejected from the engine is added to the oil.

 The cooling air speed in the radiator is modeled with a 2D lookup table as a function of instantaneous vehicle speed and the fan controller signal.

 The fan controller unit includes two control levels.
 The primary level operates at coolant temperatures higher than the primary control target temperature.
 Once the coolant temperature exceeds a temperature threshold, the secondary level is activated.